Mayor's Press Office 312.744.3334 / email@example.com

 Mayor Rahm Emanuel and the Chicago Department of Public Health (CDPH) today announced that so far this year, the city has served 1,814 people living with HIV in Chicago as the city continues to expand HIV primary care support.
-Now in the third year of the HIV primary care expansion partnership between CDPH, the University of Illinois at Chicago (UIC) and Howard Brown Health, the program is on track to serve five times as many individuals than were served in prior years.
-This milestone is thanks to this expanded partnership following Mayor Emanuel’s call for greater collaboration between CDPH and community providers to serve more residents living with HIV.
+Now in the third year of the HIV primary care expansion partnership between CDPH, the University of Illinois at Chicago (UIC) and Howard Brown Health, the program is on track to serve five times as many individuals than were served in prior years expanded partnership following Mayor Emanuel’s call for greater collaboration between CDPH and community providers to serve more residents living with HIV.

 “This partnership continues to demonstrate that we’re making real progress in our effort to ensure that individuals living with HIV are able to live their best lives,” Mayor Emanuel said.
 “We are treating more Chicagoans living with HIV than ever before.”

 Last year, Mayor Emanuel and CDPH announced that new HIV diagnoses in Chicago hit a new record low after 15 years of declines.
 CDPH’s 2017 HIV/STI Surveillance Report showed a 55 percent decrease in residents newly diagnosed with HIV in 2016 compared to 2011.
 According to the 2017 HIV/STI Surveillance Report, 80 percent of Chicago residents newly diagnosed with HIV were linked to medical care in 2016, within one month of diagnosis.
 Within 12 months of diagnosis in 2016, 92 percent of individuals had been linked to medical care, placing Chicago well ahead of national rates.